info-201a-sp21/project-bennyl17/README.md

    - _Number of rows_ : 87,093
    - _Number of columns_ : 59
    - _Questions_:
-     - Using this dataset we can use it to address the second question in the domain of interest: “Which continent had the highest cases, to deaths ratio?”
+     - Using this dataset we can use it to address the second question in the domain of interest: “Which continent had the highest cases, to deaths ratio in March 2021?”
      - Which month had the highest mortality rate?
      - What were the new cases to new deaths ratio?
      - Which country had the highest mortality to cases ratio?